PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Human-Centered Artificial Intelligence/Interaction_Design.md

 # Interaction Design

 For this module we are going to explore the fundamentals of user interaction and experience design.
-We're going to look at several design techniques and proccesses.
-After that we're going to see how user interaction and experience differ when working with artificial intelligence applications!
+Before all that however, we're going to finish introducing you to wireframe prototying if you haven't mastered it already.
+Then we're going to define user stories: it's vital to implement our main features.
+Our main features are what give our application our unique value: in our case our AI algorithm.
+Than, we're going to learn about interaction design, after which we're going to work on our vertical slice based on our user stories and interaction design knowledge!

 ## Learning Objectives:
 After this module, you'll gain a basic understanding and learn how to apply:
+1. Defining User Stories;
-1. Interaction Design;
+2. Interaction Design;
-2. User Experience Design;
+3. User Experience Design;
+4. Prototyping a vertical slice.
-3. Prototyping HCAI application using Wireframe software
+5. prototyping HCAI application using wireframe software;

 Table of contents:
-1. Human-Centered AI Fundamentals & Application **Lecture**: 1.5 hours
+1. Introduction to wireframe prototyping using Proto.io: 1 hour
+2. Defining User Stories: 1 hour
-2. Interaction Design & User Experience Design: 3.5 hours
+3. Interaction Design & User Experience Design: 4 hours
-3. Workshop: Applying UX, Interaction Design and HCAI on your project: 2.5 hours
+3. Workshop: Prototyping a vertical slice: 2 hours

 **Now, open your worklog and plan the different tasks for today there!**